ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

 settings and software control.
 For real time control, the IP core can be triggered by using a hardware port as well.
 The raw value from the ADC and the processed value are available as ``std_logic_vectors`` at the hardware interface of the IP core.
+For a thorough project description please refer to the project report which is available in the :ref:`Downloads section <downloads>`

 Features
 --------